aws-samples/cfn101-workshop/content/basics/operations/helper-scripts/index.md

 1. You can leave **Configure stack options** default, click **Next**.
 1. On the **Review <stack_name>** page, scroll down to the bottom and tick **I acknowledge that AWS CloudFormation might create IAM resources** check box, then click on **Submit**.
 1. Wait for stack status to reach **CREATE_COMPLETE**.
 You need to periodically select Refresh to see the latest stack status.
+1. Verify the new instance was deployed and is functional.
+In a web browser, enter the `WebsiteURL` (you can get the WebsiteURL from the _Outputs_ tab of the CloudFormation console).
 ::::
 :::::

-5. Verify the new instance was deployed and is functional

-In a web browser, enter the `WebsiteURL` (you can get the WebsiteURL from the _Outputs_ tab of the CloudFormation console).

 #### Challenge